 - Plan and facilitate a process-orientated online seminar for generalist MSSW students.
-The seminar focuses on three primary areas: enabling students to connect classroom content to field experiences, promoting development of self-reflection and reflective practice and processing field experiences. - 2.
+The seminar focuses on three primary areas: enabling students to connect classroom content (course competencies) to field experiences, promoting development of self-reflection and reflective practice, and processing field experiences. - 2.
 Develop knowledge of and skills for online teaching and training, including effective use of Zoom and other technology platforms, as needed. - 3.
 Develop and implement didactic and experiential learning activities to deepen student understanding of field competences and to enable them to process field experiences. - 4.
-Conduct regular videoconferencing office hours, at least 1 hour per week during teaching weeks, and 2 hours per week when not teaching seminar, to provide individual consultation and support for students and agency field instructors.
+Provide individual consultation and support for students and agency field instructors. - 5.
+Consult with Field Coordinator as needed.

-3.05 UTCSW Field Liaison
+3.5 UTCSW Field Liaison for Concentration Students